Kimlv/AngularSignalrTutorial/README.md

 This project shows how to use SignalR, Angular and SignalR with Angular.
 Currently it consists of three tutorials.
 The first tutorial uses only signalr to communicate with a back end database (a SQL Server MDF file).
 The second tutorial uses angular and the $http service to pull data from the database.
-The third tutorial uses signalr with angular to pull the data bac from the database.
+The third tutorial uses signalr with angular to pull the data back from the database.

 Tutorial 4 uses Delegates in the MVC Models with signalr to fire multiple client events from a single call to the server.